Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 Method 2: Stem Cuttings (Medium Speed)

-Method 3: Leaf Cuttings (Slowest—But Fun)
+Method 3: Leaf Cuttings (Slowest — But Fun)

-I propagated two new plants using leaf cuttings.
-Honestly, for the first six months, I thought they were dead—nothing happened.
-Then in month seven, tiny shoots finally appeared.
+I propagated two new plants from leaf cuttings.
+Honestly, for the first six months I thought they were dead — then in month seven, tiny shoots finally appeared.
 Total time from cutting to visible baby plant: about 9 months.
+If you’d rather see faster results, pothos roots much more quickly — stem cuttings can root in water in just a few weeks.

 Is ZZ Plant Toxic to Pets?